internalfx/rethinkdbfs-spec/README.md

 This method drops the files and chunks tables associated with this RethinkDBFS bucket.

-Drivers should drop the files collection first, and then the chunks collection.
+Drivers should drop the files table first, and then the chunks table.

 # Motivation for Change